History of Afghanistan: Democratic Republic and Soviet war (1978–1989)

 At the same time, the PDPA imprisoned, tortured or murdered thousands of members of the traditional elite, the religious establishment, and the intelligentsia.
 The government launched a campaign of violent repression, killing some 10,000 to 27,000 people and imprisoning 14,000 to 20,000 more, mostly at Pul-e-Charkhi prison.
 In December 1978 the PDPA leadership signed an agreement with the Soviet Union which would allow military support for the PDPA in Afghanistan if needed.
 The majority of people in the cities including Kabul either welcomed or were ambivalent to these policies.
 However, the Marxist–Leninist and secular nature of the government as well as its heavy dependence on the Soviet Union made it unpopular with a majority of the Afghan population.
 Repressions plunged large parts of the country, especially the rural areas, into open revolt against the new Marxist–Leninist government.
 By spring 1979 unrests had reached 24 out of 28 Afghan provinces including major urban areas.
 Over half of the Afghan army would either desert or join the insurrection.
 Most of the government's new policies clashed directly with the traditional Afghan understanding of Islam, making religion one of the only forces capable of unifying the tribally and ethnically divided population against the unpopular new government, and ushering in the advent of Islamist participation in Afghan politics.

-To bolster the Parcham faction, the Soviet Union decided to intervene on December 27, 1979, when the Red Army invaded its southern neighbor.
+To bolster the Parcham faction, the Soviet Union decided to intervene on 27 December 1979, when the Soviet Army invaded its southern neighbor.
 Over 100,000 Soviet troops took part in the invasion, which was backed by another 100,000 Afghan military men and supporters of the Parcham faction.
 In the meantime, Hafizullah Amin was killed and replaced by Babrak Karmal.

 The Carter administration started providing limited assistance to rebels before the Soviet invasion.
 After the Soviet occupation of Afghanistan, the U.S. began arming the Afghan mujahideen, thanks in large part to the efforts of Charlie Wilson and CIA officer Gust Avrakotos.
 Early reports estimated that $6–20 billion had been spent by the U.S. and Saudi Arabia but more recent reports state that the U.S. and Saudi Arabia provided as much as up to $40 billion in cash and weapons, which included over two thousand FIM-92 Stinger surface-to-air missiles, for building up Islamic groups against the Soviet Union.
 The U.S. handled most of its support through Pakistan's ISI.